zeroxoneafour/polonium/readme.md

 ## limitations
 * X11 has been tested but is not officially supported
+* Electron apps cannot be moved around and may result in KWin crashing, these apps include vscode, spotify, slack, discord, etc
 * Probably slow due to poor optimization

 ## building